TheChiefMeat/Chiefs-Big-List-of-Programs/README.md

 * [IPFS](https://ipfs.io/) - A peer-to-peer hypermedia protocol to make the web faster, safer, and more open ✅
 * [IPFS Cluster](https://github.com/ipfs/ipfs-cluster) - IPFS Cluster is a stand-alone application and a CLI client that allocates, replicates, and tracks pins across a cluster of IPFS daemons
 * [IPFS Companion](https://github.com/ipfs-shipyard/ipfs-companion) - This add-on enables everyone to access IPFS resources the way they were meant: from locally running IPFS node
-* [IPFS Desktop](https://github.com/ipfs-shipyard/ipfs-desktop) - A menubar IPFS application to get you on the Distributed Web ✅ to make the web faster, safer, and more open
+* [IPFS Desktop](https://github.com/ipfs-shipyard/ipfs-desktop) - A menubar IPFS application to get you on the Distributed Web to make the web faster, safer, and more open ✅
 * [netdata](https://github.com/netdata/netdata) - Netdata is distributed, real-time, performance and health monitoring for systems and applications.
 It is a highly optimized monitoring agent you install on all your systems and containers
 * [Perkeep](https://perkeep.org/) - Perkeep lets you permanently keep your stuff, for life
 * [PuTTY](https://putty.org/) - a free SSH and Telnet client ✅
 * [qBittorrent](https://www.qbittorrent.org/) - The qBittorrent project aims to provide an open-source software alternative to µTorrent ✅
-* [Siderus Orion](https://orion.siderus.io/) - Siderus Orion is an Open Source easy to use Inter Planetary File System (IPFS) desktop client
+* [Siderus Orion](https://orion.siderus.io/) - Siderus Orion is an Open Source easy to use Inter Planetary File System (IPFS) desktop client ✅
+* [SparkleShare](https://www.sparkleshare.org/) - SparkleShare creates a special folder on your computer.
+You can add remotely hosted folders (or "projects") to this folder.
+These projects will be automatically kept in sync with both the host and all of your peers when someone adds, removes or edits a file ✅
 * [Syncthing](https://syncthing.net/) - Syncthing replaces proprietary sync and cloud services with something open, trustworthy and decentralized ✅
 * [Tor Browser](https://www.torproject.org/projects/torbrowser.html.en) - The Tor software protects you by bouncing your communications around a distributed network of relays run by volunteers all around the world ✅
 * [VirtualBox](https://www.virtualbox.org/wiki/Downloads) - VirtualBox is a general-purpose full virtualizer ✅